xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 - transit traffic is usually more important in ingress from 900B to 1200B average while the egress is usually shorter from 250B to 500B
 - peering traffic is more balanced between ingress and egress, with an average packet size from 400B to 700B

-But other type of interfaces will short more “extreme” numbers, like the CDNs (and they represent the largest and fastest growing amount of traffic in networks today).
+But other type of interfaces will present more “extreme” numbers, like the CDNs (and they compose the largest and fastest growing amount of traffic in networks today).

 | CDN / Content Providers | Ingress Avg | Egress Avg |
 |:------:|:------:|:-------:|